EvictionLab/eviction-lab-website/content/eviction-tracking/st-louis-mo.md

 {{% report_chart id="avg" data="/uploads/stlouis_barchart.csv" %}}

 # Changes in eviction filings

-Eviction filings in St. Louis were slightly above average in January and February of this year, but began to fall in March.
-Filings in April and May were significantly below average.
-For example, nearly 1,200 eviction cases are usually filed in May in St. Louis, but this year there were only 56.
+Eviction filings in St. Louis were slightly above average in January and February of 2020, but began to fall in March.<sup>1</sup> Filings in April, May, and June were significantly below average.
+Eviction filings increased by July but have remained below historical averages.<sup>2</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)

 {{%/ report_chart %}}